phoneyourrep/phone-your-rep-api/README.md

 If you need to generate updated QR codes you can run the update command as `rake db:pyr:update:all qr_codes=true`

-All of the raw data is stored in the code base as yaml files.
-These files may be updated in the repo often, so it's recommended that you run the update tasks often as well.
+All of the raw data is stored in the code base as yaml files which track files from [unitedstates](https://www.github.com/unitedstates/congress-legislators) and [TheWalkers](https://www.github.com/thewalkers/congress-legislators).
+Each database update task automatically updates the yaml file first by `curl`-ing its online source and committing any changes.
+These files may be updated often, so it's recommended that you run the update tasks once a week or so.

+If you want to specify a file destination other than the default you can set it in the `file` variable e.g. `rake db:pyr:update:socials file=socials.yaml`.
+This will download the data to `socials.yaml` in the root directory, commit the change, and update the database from that file, leaving the default file (`lib/seeds/legislators-social-media.yaml`) unchanged.

 # Deployment